plates-2023-2.jpg

 Beth Lindquist

-Beth is the Corporate Sponsor Co-Chair working with the amazing local sponsors who make the Taste event happen.
+Beth Lindquist is the Corporate Sponsor Co-Chair working with the amazing local sponsors who make the Taste event happen.
 She has lived on the Seacoast for 20 years and has been on the No Kid Hungry, now Plates for Change Board for over 15 years.
 Beth, along with the other board members, has a passion for helping to end food insecurity in the Seacoast and surrounding communities and commends the generosity of the corporate sponsors and the incredible work being done by grant recipients to mitigate childhood hunger is inspiring.

 Liz Levey-Pruyn

-Having been on the prior Taste board since 2006, Liz had the opportunity to volunteer on almost every committee helping to put on this and other events.
+Having been on the prior Taste board since 2006, Liz Levey-Pruyn had the opportunity to volunteer on almost every committee helping to put on this and other events.
 As a local Realtor she we have a moral obligation to support the communities we serve, especially our most vulnerable citizens.
 Liz feels strongly that no child should ever have to experience food insecurity and should have the opportunity to thrive.
 She is committed to doing her small part to help put an end to childhood hunger!

 Nicole Ciancarelli

-Nicole is a new member to Plates for Change but has been a loyal attendee of the Taste event for years.
+Nicole Ciancarelli is a new member to Plates for Change but has been a loyal attendee of the Taste event for years.
 Nicole is involved in the community as a local swim coach and instructor.
 She is also a teacher where she sees the impact of students who have food insecurity.
 She is excited to be a part of the board and work towards finding solutions for families in need.

 JEANETTE BONHAM